knate3/Bot/README.md

 You also need your bot's token.
-This is obtained by creating an application in the Developer section of discordapp.com (https://discordapp.com/developers).
-Check (https://goo.gl/VXscKH) for more info, and you will need your id go here (https://goo.gl/HSNcje).
+This is obtained by creating an application in the Developer section of [discordapp.com](https://discordapp.com/developers).
+[Check](https://goo.gl/VXscKH) for more info, and you will need your [ID](https://goo.gl/HSNcje).

 ## Starting the bot

-To start the bot, go in the folder with the bot files and in the command prompt, run the following commands:
+To start the bot, Open the folder with the bot files in command prompt, And run the following commands:

 `npm install`